 In 1984 and 1985, when I was studying in France, Lagoya invited us many times to his home near Paris.
-He was living near a forest in a place called Soisy-sur-Montmorency, always cooking something and proud to show his wine cellar.
-One could see there bottles of classic first growths gracing the walls interspersed with small producers bottles that he would collect when crisscrossing France, giving concerts.
+He was living near a forest in a place called Soisy-sous-Montmorency, always cooking something and proud to show his two thousand bottles wine cellar.
+One could find there bottles of classic first growths gracing the walls interspersed with small producers bottles that he would collect when crisscrossing France, giving concerts.

 A few years later, in 2001, during my butler training in the Netherlands, I received more wine instruction plus a wine and food pairing training class (I still remember the rabbit cooked in Chinon wine) from an inspiring Dutch sommelier in the city of Gouda.
 This same teacher showed us how to saber a bottle of champagne, something a butler must do properly (!)
-Seriously bitten by the wine bug and with a nascent butler-cum-wine project (that I will explain later), I started taking wine courses at the state run hospitality school in Montreal as soon as I returned in 2002 and, from 2002 to 2018, it never stopped.
-This journey led me to gain ten wine certifications and diplomas plus, at the end of 2011, a MBA from the Bordeaux Management school.
-Could you imagine how pleasant and un-dry a « Wine » MBA program could be in Bordeaux? 😉
+Seriously bitten by the wine bug and with a nascent butler-cum-wine project (that I will explain later), I started taking wine courses at the state run hospitality school in Montreal as soon as I returned in 2002 and, from 2002 to 2019, it never stopped.
+This journey led me to gain eleven wine certifications and diplomas plus, at the end of 2011, a MBA from the Bordeaux Management school.
+Could you imagine how pleasantly un-dry a Wine MBA program could be in Bordeaux?

 Talking about Bordeaux, allow me to describe what happened from 2009 to 2012 over there.
-Not only did I spent a lot of time in Bordeaux, but this special Wine MBA (the only MBA program of that sort) led us around the world, from the UK to Australia to the USA, with the purpose of studying wine related topics in places that have achieved excellence and had a speciality (like wine distribution in the UK, marketing in Australia, etc.)
+Not only did I spent a lot of time in Bordeaux, but this special Wine MBA (the only MBA program of that sort) led us around the world, from the UK to Australia to the USA, with the purpose of studying wine related topics in places that have achieved a reputation for excellence and had a speciality, an area of expertise (like wine distribution in the UK, marketing in Australia, wine property valuation at UC Davis in California etc.)